RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Controllable pod anti-affinity

 **Before:** Pod anti-affinity was hardcoded in every deploy template as soft (preferred) spreading by hostname.
-Customers who needed hard (required) anti-affinity for compliance, or wanted to disable it entirely for dev/test environments, had to edit every template.
+Requiring hard anti-affinity for compliance, or disabling it for dev/test environments, meant editing every template.

 **Now:** The `podAntiAffinity` section controls anti-affinity for all services from a single place: